stackbit-projects/knowledgeable-triceratops-eaef5/content/pages/features.md

           - label: Learn More
             url: /style-guide
             style: primary
-      - title: Day 3 - On-Prem and Beyond!
+      - title: Social Engineering the Game Show!
         content: >
           Day 3 is our favorite day.
 For things not so app-focused, let's dive into the rest.